 Retain existing unpainted timber post and wire fence along eastern and southern extension of Ellesmere Place.
-Replace existing wire fence along Mollison Street with unpainted timber picket fence, using old photography to ascertain profile and estimate dimensions as closely as possible.
+Replace existing wire fence along Mollison Street with picket fence, using old photography to ascertain profile and estimate dimensions as closely as possible whilst balancing the requirement for safety.

 Maintain the vegetation along the Coliban River as an important habitat area that also makes an important contribution to the aesthetic appreciation of the views to the Viaduct and surrounding rural landscape.
 Develop a committee of management with stakeholders including Coliban Water and the Dja Dja Wurrung people.

-Maintain extant botanic garden planting along the west bank of the Coliban River as an important screen.
+Maintain extant botanic garden planting along the west bank of the Coliban River as an important screen and incorporate plants from local Ecological Vegetation Classes (EVC's).